Avelina9X/ReRoPE/README.md

     return query, key
 ```

+A more advanced implementation which includes dynamic NTK scaling and YaRN temperature scaling is included [here](https://github.com/Avelina9X/memory-transformer-pt4/blob/0734604e74a532f9220f775b7193115a83f74bcc/src/model/layers.py#L105) in another repository.

 ## Citation
 If you use this codebase, or otherwise found our work valuable, please cite the paper once released in the coming weeks.